 In place of physical tours, many colleges have guided virtual tours to give students a sense of the campus environment.
 Students can get an idea of the amenities available without having to leave their bedrooms, making it a simple and helpful way to understand what the campus is like.

 CampusTours also offers students the chance to explore over 2,000 colleges in the US through video tours and interactive walking tours.
 With virtual reality, you can get a glimpse of the campus from home.

 Chat With Students and Alumni

 Who knows better what it’s like to study at a particular college than past or current students?
-Talking to a student or alum can be extremely helpful while making a hard decision.
-Someone from your school, cousins, or family may be attending or have graduated the colleges you are considering.
+Talking to a student or alum can be extremely helpful while you’re making a difficult decision.
+Someone from your school, cousins, or family may be attending or have graduated from the colleges you are considering.

 Reach out to this extended community to schedule a talk.
-Armed with honest, unfiltered opinions of life at your potential college, you will be at a better place to make that critical college decision without being able to experience the atmosphere yourself.
+Armed with honest, unfiltered opinions of life at your potential college, you will be in a better place to make that critical college decision without being able to experience the atmosphere first hand.

 Research the College’s Financial Health

-Post-COVID-19, the chances of a college perishing is higher and should be taken into account while making a college decision, otherwise you could waste time and money, with no diploma to show for it.
-Search online to know the endowments, tuition discount rate, and the financial responsibility of the institution.
+Post-COVID, the chances of a college perishing is higher and should be taken into account while making a college decision.
+Otherwise, you could waste time and money with no diploma to show for it.
+Search online to learn more about the endowments, tuition discount rate, and the financial responsibility of the institution.

 Consider How Well the College Has Adapted to Digital Teaching